10 Best Practices for Successful DevOps Implementation

 2) Break the organizational silos & encourage collaboration

-DevOps practices demand to break down functional silos among various disciplines in IT.
-The philosophy of DevOps essentially is that development, operations, and other functions must work closely by cooperating and collaborating among themselves.
-Breaking down organizational silos improves communication among the teams enabling accessibility to information to everyone about what was done in the past, people involved and the associated results.
-It helps in better decision making, in turn, fetches better output and better ideas.
+Breaking down organizational silos improves communication among the teams enabling accessibility to information to everyone about what was done in the past, the people involved, and the associated results.
+It helps with better decision making and, in turn, fetches better output and better ideas.

 3) Put Customer / end-user satisfaction at the center

-Organizations must keep adapting themselves to the ever-changing customer demand and deliver services / solutions that meet, rather exceed, customer expectations regarding time, functionality and performance.
-This is possible only by embracing the change in culture that stresses on team effort, transparent communications, and commitment to customer satisfaction, etc. Without the support of all the key business stakeholders, DevOps will not be successful.
-Right from defining the requirements, prototype development, unit/integration/regression testing, to deployment, everyone should be involved.
+This is possible only by embracing the change in culture that stresses team effort, transparent communications, and commitment to customer satisfaction, etc. DevOps will not be successful without the support of all the key business stakeholders.

-4) Don’t jump start, instead, start small and then scale up
+4) Don’t jump start; instead, start small and then scale up

-Achieve DevOps approach for faster and smaller release cycles and then adopt at scale.
-Some quick successes consolidate the belief of various stakeholders in the new approach.
-Moving the IT culture away from silos need trust and acceptance in the new philosophy.
-Also, Organizations need to upskill current talent rather than hiring from outside.
-It enables the existing employees to achieve some early success which helps in improving their confidence on adopting DevOps.
+Moving the IT culture away from silos needs trust and acceptance in the new philosophy.
+Also, organizations need to upskill current talent rather than hire from outside.
+It enables existing employees to achieve early success, which helps improve their confidence in adopting DevOps.

 5) Automate wherever possible